RayYuePro/pwsh-remoting-over-ssh/Run-.NET-Core-File-Server-Test-Suite-on-Cross-Platforms.md

     connection between the host which the container is runnning and the server is valid.
     * 	-v: Required.
 The /path/of/ptfconfig should include all the ptfconfig files with pre-configured, and mount this path to the fixed path
     /data/fileserver in the container
     * 	-i: Required.
-The image name, for example: windowsprotocoltestsuites:fileserver
+The image name, for example: mcr.microsoft.com/windowsprotocoltestsuites:fileserver
     * 	$filter: Optional.
 The expression used to filter test cases.
 For example, "TestCategory=BVT&TestCategory=SMB311" will filter out test cases with test category BVT and SMB311.
     * 	$dryRun: Optional.
 If set as "y", just list all the test cases match the filter string instead of running them.
 If it's null or empty,